microsoft/sudo/CONTRIBUTING.md

 # Sudo for Windows Contributor's Guide

-**Sudo for Windows is not currently open source**.
-We're still in the process of crossing our "t"'s and dotting our "i"s.
-Stay tuned for more updates.
-In the meantime, we are still accepting issues, feature requests, and contributions to the [`sudo.ps1`] script.

 Below is our guidance for how to report issues, propose new features, and submit contributions via Pull Requests (PRs).
 Our philosophy is heavily based around understanding the problem and scenarios first, this is why we follow this